zawys/vscode-as-git-mergetool/README.md

 and the goal of the game is to make the right side semantically equal the left side. 😅

-There is also a 3-column layout available.
+There are also several other layouts available.

 ## Known issues